KWB-R/fakin/content/code/kwb.demeau/index.md

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["r", "rstats", "groundwater-modelling", "project-demeau"]
+tags = ["r", "rstats", "r package", "groundwater modelling", "demeau"]

 # Project summary to display on homepage.
 summary = ""